Fine Art

 Türkçe: Madagaskar sorguçlu aynağı

-The Madagascar Ibis (Lophotibis cristata), also known as the Madagascar Crested Ibis, White-winged Ibis or Crested Wood Ibis, is a medium-sized (approximately 50cm long), brown-plumaged ibis.
+The Madagascar ibis (Lophotibis cristata), also known as the Madagascar crested ibis, white-winged ibis or crested wood ibis, is a medium-sized (approximately 50 cm long), brown-plumaged ibis.
 It has bare red orbital skin, yellow bill, red legs, white wings and its head is partially bare with a dense crest of green or gloss blue and white plumes on the nape.
-The Madagascar Crested Ibis is the only member in the genus Lophotibis.
+The Madagascar ibis is the only member of the genus Lophotibis.

-The Madagascar Ibis is endemic to the woodlands and forests of Madagascar.
 Its diet consists mainly of insects, spiders, frogs, reptiles, snails and invertebrates.
-The female usually lays three eggs in platform nest made from twigs and branches.
+The female usually lays three eggs in a platform nest made from twigs and branches.[1]

-Due to ongoing habitat loss, limited range and overhunting in some areas, the Madagascar Crested Ibis is evaluated as Near Threatened on the IUCN Red List of threatened Species.
+The total population of this ibis is thought to be declining due to ongoing habitat loss, and overhunting in some areas, it being a favourite quarry.
+The bird is evaluated as being a near-threatened species on the IUCN Red List of Threatened Species.[1]

 References